guillaumepiot/cotidia-mail/docs/templates.md

 	{% block content %}{% endblock %}

-<p class="alert alert-info" markdown="1">Please note that the "title" variable is not included as it would be displayed on the email (which we don't want).</p>
+> Please note that the "title" variable is not included as it would be displayed on the email (which we don't want).

 ### Default template (HTML)